 4. The expansion of artificial intelligence

 Artificial intelligence has the potential to fundamentally alter how we conceptualize, create, and consume food, as well as how we look for work.
-According to Michael Spranger, chief operational officer of Sony’s artificial intelligence division, labor shortages have prompted many organizations to leverage AI to widen their evaluation and assessment of job applicants.
+According to Michael Spranger, a chief operating officer of Sony’s artificial intelligence division, labor shortages have prompted many organizations to leverage AI to widen their evaluation and assessment of job applicants.

 Additionally, he notes that some of the most intriguing applications of AI in gastronomy will expand chefs’ and culinary specialists’ imagination and inventiveness beyond what is currently achievable.
 And already, robots such as Flippy are flipping burgers at McDonald’s and other restaurants.